koobind/koobind/docs/usage.md

 User created successfully.
 ```

+> Of course, you must be logged as an 'admin' user, member of the 'kooadmin' group.

-We created a user, but without any attribute (including no password).
+We created a user, but without any attribute (and without password).

 ```
 $ kubectl -n koo-system get users